CellarPro Air Handler AH18Sx-EC Split Outdoor #34209

 Click on one of the following links for more information:

-- Compressor Heater: protects the unit when installed in environments that drop down to 20F - Included as standard equipment.
+- Compressor Heater: protects the unit when installed in environments that drop below 40F down to 20F - Included as standard equipment.

 - Fan Cycling Switch: supports the unit in temperatures below 20F and as low as -20F when configured with Electronic Control and combined with our compressor heater.
 Included as standard equipment